ioggstream/python-course/git-101/01-git.md

 ---

 ```
+# show changes
-!git log /repo-path/file.txt  # show changes
+!git log /repo-path/file.txt
 ```

 ```
+# revert file
-!git checkout HEAD~1 -- file.txt # revert file
+!git checkout HEAD~1 -- file.txt
 ```

 ```
-!git diff HEAD  # diff with reverted
+# diff with the reverted file
+!git diff HEAD
 ```

 ```
-!git checkout HEAD -- . # get *all files* from the latest commit
+# get *all files* from the latest commit
+!git checkout HEAD -- .
 ```

 ---

 ## Tags & Branches

-Writing codes and configuration we may want to follow different strategies and save our different attempts.
+When writing code and configuration we may want to follow different strategies and save our different attempts.

 - *tag*  makes an unmodifiable snapshot of the repo instead.